Install and Configure AD Helper

 - To see the list of hosts, select Devices / Users > Hosts.

 - By default, the Hosts page is filtered to show hosts that have a Host Sensor installed.
 To see all hosts, including hosts newly synchronized from Active Directory, on the Hosts page click and select Clear to clear all filters.

 - To see the list of domains, select Configuration > Domains.

 - To see the list of Active Directory groups, select Configuration > Groups.
 In the Type column, select Active Directory and click Apply.

-- To see the status of AD Helper, select Devices > AD Helper.
+- To see the status of AD Helper, select Devices / Users > AD Helper.

 The AD Helper Status section shows the installed version of AD Helper, the name of the host on which it is installed, and how long ago the last heartbeat was received from AD Helper.

 - To see information about any problems with AD Helper, click .
 Tip!

 After you set up AD Helper, from your TDR account, you can install Host Sensors on the hosts in your Active Directory domain.
 For more information, see TDR Host Sensor Automated Installation.

 The AD Helper user interface uses port 8080 by default.
 If you want to change the port you use to connect to AD Helper, you can edit the AD Helper configuration file.